gearnode/privatebin/README.md

 # Introduction
 This repository contains a privatebin command line interface.

+# Abstract
+In my current company we use privatebin to share source codes, secrets, etc. I have wrote this command line interface to simplify my day to day workflow.

 # Install
 You can install the command line interface with: